ByungHakHwang/funsearch/README.md

 ---
 # Original Google DeepMind FunSearch Repository Data

+This project is a derivative work based on [FunSearch](https://github.com/kitft/funsearch) by KitFT.
+Licensed under Apache License 2.0.

-This repository accompanies the publication
+This repository is forked from https://github.com/jonppe/funsearch, which accompanies the publication

 > Romera-Paredes, B. et al. [Mathematical discoveries from program search with large language models](https://www.nature.com/articles/s41586-023-06924-6). *Nature* (2023)